wenbinyugroup/ivabs/docs/source/ivabs/install/linux.rst

     export LD_LIBRARY_PATH=$IVABS_ROOT/bin:$LD_LIBRARY_PATH
     export PYTHONPATH=$IVABS_ROOT/scripts:$PYTHONPATH

-    # If built-in Dakota is needed
+    # If the Dakota included in the iVABS release is installed
     export PATH=$IVABS_ROOT/dakota/bin:$PATH
     export PYTHONPATH=$IVABS_ROOT/dakota/share/dakota/Python:$PYTHONPATH

-Typical startup files for bash shells can be ``~/.bashrc`` or ``~/.bash_profile``.
+If you want to make this setting permanent, you need to add the above commands to the startup file of the shell.
+Typical startup files for bash shells are ``~/.bashrc`` or ``~/.bash_profile``.
 After editing and saving the startup file, use the following command in the shell to activate these changes:

 ..  code-block:: bash

     source ~/.bash_profile  # or other startup file